ChromAIca/ChromAIca.github.io/Paid_Eval_ImagenHub/README.md

 Perceptual Realism (PR) ensures the generated image align with real-world characteristics.
 In another words, the image has to be visually convincing and closely resembles a real photograph (Photorealism).

-Rules for Semantic Consistency (SC) scoring:
+General Rules for Semantic Consistency (SC) scoring:

 * SC=0 : Image completely not following one or more of the conditions at all (e.g. not following the prompt at all, different background in editing task, wrong subject in subject-driven task etc)
 * SC=0.5 : all the conditions are partly following the requirements.
 * SC=1 : All the conditions are following >75% of the requirement.
 You agree that the overall idea is correct.

-Rules for Perceptual Realism (PR) scoring:
+General Rules for Perceptual Realism (PR) scoring:
-* PR=0: Obvious distortion / artifacts at first glance
+* PR=0: Obvious distortion/artifacts at first glance
-* PR=0.5: Unnatural sense of detail feeling in some area (e.g. body portion was wrong, textures, backgrounds, small color difference, watermark, wrong object size etc.) but not as bad as artifacts.
+* PR=0.5: Unnatural sense of detail feeling in some area (You find out the image looks strange after examining it carefully.)
 * PR=1: You agree that the image generally look real (doesn't have to be 100% perfect.
 Like 90% is good enough.)

 ## Detail explanation of SC scoring.